 \section{Introduction}

 Consider the large scale matrix eigenproblem $ Ax=\lambda x $ with $A\in\mathcal{C}^{n\times n}$ and $\|x\|=1$, where $\|\cdot\|$ is the 2-norm of a vector or matrix.
-We are interested in a simple exterior eigenvalue $\lambda$ and the associated eigenvector $x$.
+We are interested in an exterior eigenvalue $\lambda$ and the associated eigenvector $x$.
 A number of numerical methods have been available for solving this kind of problem \cite{bai2000templates,parlett1998symmetric, saad1992eigenvalue,vandervorst2002eigenvalue,stewart2001eigensystems}.
-Lanczos or Arnoldi type methods \cite{bai2000templates,saad1992eigenvalue,stewart2001eigensystems} are well known methods for this purpose, and they are projection methods on the sequence of nested $k$-dimensional Krylov subspaces
+Of them, Lanczos or Arnoldi type methods \cite{bai2000templates,saad1992eigenvalue,stewart2001eigensystems} are typical, and they are projection methods on the sequence of nested $k$-dimensional Krylov subspaces

 and compute approximations to $\lambda$ and $x$.
 For $A$ Hermitian, Arnoldi type methods reduce to Lanczos type methods \cite{bai2000templates,parlett1998symmetric}.
-Suppose that $V_k=(v_1,\ldots,v_k)$ is column orthonormal and is generated by the Lanczos process in the Hermitian case or the Arnoldi process in the non-Hermitian case.
-Then the next basis vector $v_{k+1}$ is obtained by orthogonalizing $Av_k$ against $V_k$, the projection matrix $V_k^HAV_k$ of $A$ onto $\mathcal{V}_k$ is Hermitian tridiagonal or upper Hessenberg, and the columns of $(V_k,v_{k+1})$ form an orthonormal basis of the $(k+1)$-dimensional Krylov subspace $\mathcal{V}_{k+1}$, where the superscript $H$ denotes the conjugate transpose of a vector or matrix.
+Suppose that $V_k=(v_1,\ldots,v_k)$ is column orthonormal and is generated by the Lanczos process in the Hermitian case or the Arnoldi process in the non-Hermitian case, and take the expansion vector $w_k=v_k\in \mathcal{V}_k$.
+Then the next basis vector $v_{k+1}$ is obtained by orthonormalizing $Aw_k$ against $V_k$, the projection matrix $V_k^HAV_k$ of $A$ onto $\mathcal{V}_k$ is Hermitian tridiagonal for $A$ Hermitian or upper Hessenberg for $A$ non-Hermitian, and the columns of $(V_k,v_{k+1})$ form an orthonormal basis of the $(k+1)$-dimensional Krylov subspace $\mathcal{V}_{k+1}$, where the superscript $H$ denotes the conjugate transpose of a vector or matrix.
 If the expansion vector $v_k$ in $Av_k$ is replaced by any $w_k\in\mathcal{V}_k$ that is not deficient in $v_k$, we deduce from Proposition 1 of Ye \cite{ye2008optimal} that the same $\mathcal{V}_{k+1}$ and $V_{k+1}$ are generated.